GameAISchool2018members/notg/README.md

 We are a bunch of students of the **1-st International School on AI and Games** that took place in Chania, Greece.
 We come from Italy, Cyprus, Ukraine, Finland and Serbia with different background and without any practical knowledge how to train ML-Agents.

-We've implamanted simple machine learning agent in a chase to tech him how to play ruuner games.
+We've implemented simple machine learning agent in a chase to teach him how to play ruuner games.

 To speed up the process we took a simple runner game from Unity Asset Store - [Endless Runner - Sample Game](https://assetstore.unity.com/packages/essentials/tutorial-projects/endless-runner-sample-game-87901):
 ![Team - Something Epic](https://github.com/GameAISchool2018members/notg/blob/master/Img/InGame.png)